Impact of automation in the freight industry

 Current Automation Technologies

-Promising automated technologies are already being implemented in the industry. the first one is blockchain technology, which records immutable transactions from the moment an order is placed to the time of delivery.
+Promising automated technologies are already being implemented in the industry.
+The first one is blockchain technology, which records immutable transactions from the moment an order is placed to the time of delivery.
+These blockchains utilize smart contracts, which automatically execute actions such as payments, delivery confirmations, and customs clearance.
+This automation technology helps streamline operations, allowing companies to shift their focus to more complex projects.

-Amazon has started using warehouse robots.
+Amazon has also started using warehouse robots.
 These robots transport goods, manage inventory, and sort and pack items in the warehouse.
+More companies are investing in robotics to replace human labor, optimize production, and quicken the delivery process.

-The e-commerce giant and UPS Flight Forward are also experimenting with drone delivery and autonomous trucking.
-Amazon’s Prime Air strives to deliver 500 million packages a year by drone by the end of the decade.
-Since 2019, UPS has partnered with companies like Waymo to test out self-driving trucks.
+Finally, e-commerce giants like UPS and Amazon are also experimenting with drone delivery and autonomous trucking.
+Amazon’s Prime Air aims to deliver 500 million packages annually by drone by the end of the decade.
+Autonomous trucks are also being experimented with.
+Since 2019, UPS has partnered with companies like Waymo to test out self-driving trucks, which could help carriers avoid driver compliance laws that slow down the delivery process.

 Advantages

 Some experts predict that automation will lead to robots and humans working alongside one another rather than replacing workers completely.
-Robots are typically used for repetitive and simple tasks and lack the awareness that a human being has.
+Robots are typically used for repetitive and simple tasks and lack the awareness that humans possess.
 This collaboration between humans and machinery would allow people to keep their jobs while efficiently streamlining operations.

 Disadvantages